canjs/canjs/guides/routing.md

 value of the content it receives.
 We'll be generating an anchor tag, so we need to use this.

-Open up *site_menu_component.js*, and add the following method to the can.Component:
+Open up *site_menu.js*, and add the following function to the can.Component:

 ```
 can.Component.extend({